 #8 Ship Officer

 The ship officer position receives an average annual salary of nearly $69,000.
 In a cruise ship setting, a first officer takes responsibility for navigational and watch-keeping tasks.
 Valuable capabilities include the monitoring of navigational equipment and electronic instruments to ensure proper working condition, the planning and execution of voyages, and participation in periodic safety drills.

 Someone occupying the meeting and convention services manager position can expect to receive a salary just under $50,000 in a year.
 Four capabilities seen as valuable to one’s career in this occupation are customer relationship management (CRM), event planning, customer service, and event management.

 The director of events position has an average salary of over $71,000 per year.
 Skills that bolster an MBA holder’s career movement include event management, budget management, event planning, strategic marketing, project management, fundraising, and sales.

 #11 Director of Catering

-A director of catering earns an average of $57,791 in salary in the course of a year.
+A director of catering earns an average of more than $61,000 in salary in the course of a year.
 Important skills are sales management, event management, and event planning.
 Responsibilities include choosing facilities based on event requirements and size, supervision of staff, operating within budget parameters, regular communication, and coordination with customers, and arranging all the details of a banquet.
 Advantages include free food and beverages, enlargement of an interpersonal and social network, and advancement to executive positions.